schneems/heroku-free-balancer/README.md

 - Just use one paid dyno that is always up to act as a load balancer.
 Now you can add as many apps that will be always up, because the same code runs on two identical heroku apps.
 - Heroku Free Balancer will forward requests in the morning to your first heroku app and in the afternoon to your second heroku app.

+Note: Running this software is against [Heroku's terms of service](https://www.heroku.com/policy/tos#no_fee_dodging), use at your own risk.

 ## Installation

 1. Create two free heroku apps and install your application on it.